andormade/8f4e/README.md

 # 8f4e

 8f4e is a stack-oriented programming language with a semi-visual interface that I originally designed to perform generative music on algorave events.
-One of its unique features is its representation of pointers using interconnected wires.
+It's meant to be an efficient, but at the same time portable tool for real-time audio signal generation and processing.
+One of its most unique features is its representation of pointers using interconnected wires.

 ## Distinctive features of the programming language
 - The syntax and commands of 8f4e were inspired by assembly languages, but instead of the typical cryptic mnemonics like `cndjmp`, 8f4e uses more descriptive operation names such as `branchIfTrue`.